guptav96/bagging-tree/README.md

 ```python cv_numtrees.py``` to compare the performance of models with varying number of trees in the ensemble.

 ```python neural_net.py trainingSet.csv testSet.csv``` to check the performance of dataset with neural networks.

+Results for the above models and scripts are available in `hw4.pdf`